 Marfan syndrome is usually an inherited genetic disorder.
 Three of four people with Marfan syndrome inherited it from a parent.
 That means you are at greatest risk if you have a parent with Marfan syndrome.
 A parent with Marfan syndrome has a 50-50 chance of passing the defective gene along to his or her children.

 About one-quarter (1 out of 4) of Marfan syndrome cases are not inherited.
-This means these people have a spontaneous new gene defect.
+This means these people have a new gene mutation that they did not inherit from either parent.
 The disorder affects both sexes equally and can occur in any ethnic group.